DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 GET /api/v3/participant-declarations
 ```

 Note, providers can also filter results by adding filters to the parameter.
-For example: `GET /api/v3/participant-declarations?filter[cohort]=2022&filter[updated_since]=2020-11-13T11:21:55Z`
+For example: `GET /api/v3/participant-declarations?filter[participant_id]=ab3a7848-1208-7679-942a-b4a70eed400a` or `GET /api/v3/participant-declarations?filter[cohort]=2022&filter[updated_since]=2020-11-13T11:21:55Z`

 An example response body is listed below.